 Also, check out these different looks for inspiration:

-1. Prepare Your Shower Area for Tile
+Prepare Your Shower Area for Tile

 Once you have a plan and are ready to start, you will need to get your shower ready for tile.
 This can involve some major work, so let’s run through some typical steps that you can expect.

-2. Protect the Project Area
+Protect the Project Area

 Start by protecting the floors, walls, and other areas next to your shower from dust and debris.
 If you are keeping your bathtub, make sure to protect it as well so you don’t ruin the finish.
 And most importantly, don’t forget to protect yourself by always wearing the proper safety gear, including a respirator or mask, while working – it’s about to get dusty in here!

-3. Remove Your Old Tile or Fiberglass Shower Wall
+Remove Your Old Tile or Fiberglass Shower Wall

 Use a hammer, chisel, and crowbar to remove the tile or shower wall.
 You will also be removing the drywall, backer board, or lathe and plaster that the tile or shower wall is attached to, so get ready for some major muscle movement!
 Once this is complete, make sure to remove any nails or screws that remain.

-4. Relocate or Replace Plumbing
+Relocate or Replace Plumbing

 This should involve a licensed plumber to make sure that all building codes are followed, and everything is fitted properly.
 You should also make sure to coordinate any fixtures or drains with your tile layout and accessories so that there are no bad surprises.

-5. Install New Wall Board
+Install New Wall Board

-Time to install new wallboard onto your studs in your shower area.
-Depending on which waterproofing system you choose, this could be cement board or even wall panels with a built-in waterproof membrane that helps you with your next step.
+Time to install a new wallboard onto your studs in your shower area.
+Depending on which waterproofing system you choose, this could be a cement board or even wall panels with a built-in waterproof membrane that helps you with your next step.
 Did we say waterproofing – a lot?
 Absolutely!
 Check out the next step for more info.

-6. Install Waterproofing
+Install Waterproofing

 It is a big misconception that tile and grout are “waterproof”.
 While the tiles themselves can be in some instances, the grout lines and joints are not.
 You must create a system where the water on the walls and floor makes it to the drain and nowhere else in your space.
 Check out Laticrete’s Hydroban System.
 Laticrete is incredibly helpful for both knowledge and instruction about waterproofing and its benefits.

-7. Slope to Your Drain
+Slope to Your Drain

-Now that everything is watertight, it is time to create a sloping floor to your drain.
+Now that everything is watertight, it is time to create a sloping floor for your drain.
 This is where an expert tile installer comes in handy with their sand and cement mixtures, or you can use kits like this one: HYDRO BAN Shower Pan Kit – LATICRETE.
 If you are looking for shower floor tile ideas, mosaics are a great option thanks to their ability to accommodate this sloping.

 Check out some of our favorite tile shower floor styles that are creating a buzz.